gep13-oss/live-streams/README.md

 At the end of the video, the new Cake addin was successfully submitted to NuGet.org as part of the release, and a tweet and Gitter message were automatically sent out to the community to let them know that the addin is available.

 ### 2 - Monday 17th December 2018
+#### A closer look at the Chocolatey Community Repository Moderation Process

 [![Monday 17th December 2018 - Live Stream](http://img.youtube.com/vi/35JiK0AdGqM/0.jpg)](http://www.youtube.com/watch?v=35JiK0AdGqM "Monday 17th December 2018 - Live Stream")

 In this stream, we talked about how the Moderation Process for the Chocolatey Community Repository works.
 This included the automated services that occur, including package_verifier, package_validator, package_scanner and package_cacher.
 Following that, we discussed the manual review process that happens by one of the moderators of the Community Repository.
 Finally, we addressed the usage of the package_cleanup service for tidying up unmaintained packages, and finally, using the Chocolatey Test Environment when creating/maintaining packages.

 ### 1 - Monday 10th December 2018
+#### A discussion about rate limiting on Chocolatey Community Repository

 [![Monday 10th December 2018 - Live Stream](http://img.youtube.com/vi/_AVfJsVmf9g/0.jpg)](http://www.youtube.com/watch?v=_AVfJsVmf9g "Monday 10th December 2018 - Live Stream")